MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ## Filter query results

-Combine what you have learned about quoting with what you have just learned about `--query`.
+Combine what you learned about quoting with what you just learned about `--query`.
 These examples apply a filter.

 # [Bash](#tab/bash)